plopezm/kafka-rest-proxy/README.md

 It is required to provide the following properties:

-* app.address=http://localhost:8080 # It is used to navigate over rest API, the value is the public address for this service
+* app.address=http://localhost:8080 # It is used to navigate over rest API, the value is the public address of this service
 * zookeeper.servers=localhost:2181,localhost:2182,localhost:2183

 # Implemented endpoints